Pryz/pryz.github.io/_posts/2015-06-06-puppet-workflow---puppet-camp-paris-2015.md

 }
 {% endhighlight %}

-Now if you create an instance with the tag ```role``` or just changing this tag of a specific instance like that :
+Now if you create an instance with the tag ```role``` or just change this tag of a specific instance like that :

 {% highlight bash %}
 aws ec2 create-tags --resources id-1234567 --tags Key=role,Value=webserver